 Woodville in Tyler County, Texas — The American South (West South Central)

 Location.
-30° 46.825′ N, 94° 25.312′ W. Marker is in Woodville, Texas, in Tyler County.
-Marker can be reached from North Nellius Street 0.1 miles south of Pine Street (U.S. 287).
-The marker is located 500 feet west of the N. Nellius Street entrance of the cemetery at the gate to the Woodville Magnolia Cemetery.
+30° 46.336′ N, 94° 25.359′ W. Marker is in Woodville, Texas, in Tyler County.
+Marker is at the intersection of West Live Oak Street and South Pecan Street, on the right when traveling east on West Live Oak Street.
 Touch for map.
 Marker is in this post office area: Woodville TX 75979, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on December 1, 2020.
+This page was last revised on December 2, 2020.
 It was originally submitted on December 1, 2020, by James Hulse of Medina, Texas.
-This page has been viewed 19 times since then.
-Photos: 1, 2. submitted on December 1, 2020, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.
+This page has been viewed 27 times since then and 3 times this year.
+Photos: 1, 2, 3. submitted on December 1, 2020, by James Hulse of Medina, Texas. • J. Makali Bruton was the editor who published this page.